What is territory management?

-If your business provides on-site services to your customers, you know speed and efficiency are key.
-Creating territories allows you to ensure you have adequate resources to cover the number of customers in each area.
-Faster service means happier customers who will come back to your business time and again.
+If your business provides on-site services to your customers, you know speed and efficiency are critical.
+Faster service means happier customers who will return to your business repeatedly.
+Services territory management ensures you have adequate resources to cover the number of customers in each area.

-The needs of your business will vary depending on its size, industry and business model.
-If you have field sales or service teams, regional managers overseeing multiple physical locations or a network of franchisees, you’d likely benefit from territories.
+The needs of your business will vary depending on its size, industry, and business model.
+You benefit from optimized territories if you have field sales or service teams, regional managers overseeing multiple physical locations or a network of franchisees.

-Professional mapping software allows you to easily visualize your territories.
-This makes it easy to understand the mountains of information contained in your spreadsheet and helps clarify each team member's responsibilities.
+You may have thousands of customers and hundreds of sales and service territories, so you need a fast, secure power mapping option.
+Professional mapping software allows you to visualize your territories easily.
+It makes it easy to understand the mountains of information contained in your spreadsheet and helps clarify each team member's responsibilities.